-- III.9.2.4(a) In the case of members other than departmental/program Chairs, recommendations concerning such merit awards shall be made to the Chair by the Departmental/Program Personnel Committee acting on its own initiative or on the suggestion of the Chair.
+- In the case of members other than departmental/program Chairs, recommendations concerning such merit awards shall be made to the Chair by the Departmental/Program Personnel Committee acting on its own initiative or on the suggestion of the Chair.
 Such recommendations shall be transmitted together with the Chair's own recommendation in each case to the Dean who, after consultation with COAP, shall make a recommendation to the President.
-The President, in turn, shall make a recommendation to the Board. - III.9.2.4(b) In the case of librarians, such merit awards shall be recommended by the Library Personnel Committee and forwarded to the University Librarian, who, after consultation with COAP, shall make a recommendation to the President, who in turn shall make a recommendation to the Board. - III.9.2.5 In the case of consideration of merit awards for departmental/program Chairs, the Departmental/Program Personnel Committee shall designate a Deputy Chair who shall fulfill the role of departmental/program Chair for the purposes of III.9.2.4(a). - III.9.2.6 In the case of members serving in more than one (1) department/program, the Dean shall solicit the recommendation of the Chair, other than the Chair of the department/program initiating the recommendation, prior to submitting a recommendation to the President. - III.9.2.7(a) Except as indicated in the special provisions for Chairs in III.9.2.5, no merit award shall be awarded unless there is a favourable recommendation from at least the Chair of a department/program in which a member teaches, or the Departmental/Program Personnel Committee of such a department/program.
+The President, in turn, shall make a recommendation to the Board. - III.9.2.4(b) In the case of librarians, such merit awards shall be recommended by the Library Personnel Committee and forwarded to the University Librarian, who, after consultation with COAP, shall make a recommendation to the President, who in turn shall make a recommendation to the Board. - III.9.2.5 In the case of consideration of merit awards for departmental/program Chairs, the Departmental/Program Personnel Committee shall designate a Deputy Chair who shall fulfill the role of departmental/program Chair for the purposes of III.9.2.4(a). - III.9.2.6 In the case of members serving in more than one (1) department/program, the Dean shall solicit the recommendation of the Chair, other than the Chair of the department/program initiating the recommendation, prior to submitting a recommendation to the President.

-III.9.2.7(b)No merit award shall be awarded to a librarian without a favourable recommendation from the Library Personnel Committee, unless the University Librarian informs the Library Personnel Committee of the reasons for such a recommendation. Ш.10 Appointment of Departmental/Program Chairs III.10.1 In the final year of a Chair's term of office, or when a vacancy occurs, the Dean shall initiate proceedings for the selection of a successor, or for reappointment of the incumbent Chair.
-III.10.2 The Departmental/Program Committee shall meet to discuss the requirements of the position, and shall elect a search committee which excludes the incumbent Chair and which may include up to two (2) students.
-The Dean shall appoint an additional member of the search committee from outside the department/program.
-III.10.3 The search committee shall submit a single name, or two (2) names if it prefers, to the Departmental/Program Committee for approval or choice.
-III.10.4 Once a proposed candidate is approved by the Departmental/Program Committee, the Chair of the search committee shall forward the search committee's recommendation to the Dean.
-III.10.5 If the Dean approves the proposed appointee, that recommendation shall be forwarded to the President.
+- III.9.2.7(a) Except as indicated in the special provisions for Chairs in III.9.2.5, no merit award shall be awarded unless there is a favourable recommendation from at least the Chair of a department/program in which a member teaches, or the Departmental/Program Personnel Committee of such a department/program. - III.9.2.7(b) No merit award shall be awarded to a librarian without a favourable recommendation from the Library Personnel Committee, unless the University Librarian informs the Library Personnel Committee of the reasons for such a recommendation.

+III.10 Appointment of Departmental/Program Chairs

+- III.10.1 In the final year of a Chair's term of office, or when a vacancy occurs, the Dean shall initiate proceedings for the selection of a successor, or for reappointment of the incumbent Chair. - III.10.2 The Departmental/Program Committee shall meet to discuss the requirements of the position, and shall elect a search committee which excludes the incumbent Chair and which may include up to two (2) students.
+The Dean shall appoint an additional member of the search committee from outside the department/program. - III.10.3 The search committee shall submit a single name, or two (2) names if it prefers, to the Departmental/Program Committee for approval or choice. - III.10.4 Once a proposed candidate is approved by the Departmental/Program Committee, the Chair of the search committee shall forward the search committee's recommendation to the Dean. - III.10.5 If the Dean approves the proposed appointee, that recommendation shall be forwarded to the President.
 The President in turn shall make a recommendation to the Board.

 If the Dean does not approve the proposed appointee, the Departmental/Program Committee shall be asked to reconsider the matter.

 No appointment of a Chair shall be made without a positive recommendation from the Departmental/Program Committee, the Dean, and the President.

 III.10.6 Acting Chairs may be appointed by the Dean for short terms or in special circumstances.
 Such appointments may not exceed a term of one (1) year.

-III.11 Academic Administrators departments or programs.
-During their term of administrative or Board service, they shall be deemed eligible for consideration by Departmental/Program Personnel Committees, departmental/program Chairs, COAP, and the Dean for career development decisions, including merit awards, on the basis of their academic achievements over that period.
-Where an academic administrator or faculty member on the Board of Governors is awarded a merit award, such shall be in addition to the number provided for in III.9.2.1.
+III.11 Academic Administrators